 Tikkun Olam – The Repair of the World

-As Rabbi Jonathan Sacks writes, in giving meaning to the idea of Tikkun Olam, “As long as there is hunger, poverty, and treatable disease in the world there is work for us to do.
+A key concept in Jewish life is that we must work together with all people to achieve “Tikkun Olam” – the repair of our broken world.
+As the contemporary philosopher Rabbi Jonathan Sacks writes, “As long as there is hunger, poverty, and treatable disease in the world there is work for us to do.
 As long as nations fight, and men hate, and corruption stalks the corridors of power; as long as there is unemployment and homelessness, depression and despair, our task is not yet done, and we hear, if we listen carefully enough, the voice of God asking us, as he asked the first humans, ‘Where are you’?”

-The value of Tzedakah
+The Value of Tzedakah

-The value of loving the stranger
+The Value of loving the stranger

 JVS’s history of providing skills, jobs, and careers for Jewish and other immigrants also has an important and very relevant narrative, reflecting both deeply rooted teachings of the Jewish tradition, and the Jewish community’s own immigrant experience in the United States, which helps to understand other immigrants’ challenges.